 What Happens to My Family's Health Coverage If I Die?

-If you die while covered by the Fund, the health coverage for your spouse and qualifying non-spouse dependents will continue provided that you a.) earned a minimum of fifteen (15) years of credited service in the Steamfitters' Industry Pension Fund and worked for at least 15,000 hours in covered employment prior to your death or b.) you die while in military service.
+If you die while covered by the Fund, the health coverage for your spouse and qualifying non-spouse dependents will continue for a period of two months following the month of your death.